 - School-based counseling services your child is encouraged to directly contact a School counselor by coming into the office during school hours and making an appointment to speak with a counselor.
 Our School counselors support students by providing individual sessions, group or parent consultations whenever a student is having a difficult time due to academic stress, transition to changes in their environment, or social concerns, including isolation.
-Counseling services, whether provided by our School or by an outside provider are voluntary. - Special education services if you believe your child may have a disability, you are encouraged to directly contact the school Principal to request an evaluation. - Prescription medication while on campus if your child requires prescription medication during school hours and you would like assistance from School staff in providing this mediation to your child, please contact the main office of the school.
+Counseling services, whether provided by our School or by an outside provider are voluntary. - External Partner Family Counseling Services We partner with Family Alliance for Counseling Tools and Resolution (FACTR), which provides counseling services to identified students and their family. - Special education services if you believe your child may have a disability, you are encouraged to directly contact the school Principal to request an evaluation. - Prescription medication while on campus if your child requires prescription medication during school hours and you would like assistance from School staff in providing this mediation to your child, please contact the main office of the school.